Boring conversation anyway. LUKE, WE'RE GONNA HAVE COMPANY!

 - Characters in Resident Evil tend to use the phrase, for instance in Resident Evil: The Umbrella Chronicles.

-- In the first Halo game as you descend towards the map room the Covenant brings down all sorts of hell to stop you, the Marines' response: "We've got company, let's set the table."
+- In the original Halo: Combat Evolved, as you descend towards Halo's map room the Covenant brings down all sorts of hell to stop you, with the Marines' response being "We've got company, let's set the table."

 - Kingdom Hearts has this quote when Sora and Co. first enter the Castle That Never Was.